COVID-19 Risk Management Policy

 - Tradespeople working in teams to do work (Carpenter and Apprentice) must know each other well enough to be sure of the proximity risk of working together.

-- For larger groups working together (concrete placement crews) who cannot manage social distancing to do their work must have a conversation with the Site Superintendent and the Safety Advisor to ensure we can proceed with the work safely.
+- For larger groups working together (concrete placement crews) who cannot manage social distancing to do their work must have a conversation with the Site Superintendent and/or the Safety Advisor to ensure we can proceed with the work safely.
 Crews that work together all the time will have a lower risk than hastily assembled crews.

 - Workers at sites should avoid working less than six feet from others for prolonged periods unless their role requires prolonged closer proximity.
-Case specific risks and solutions will be assessed by the workers employer for those individuals required by their roles to work within these close proximities;
+Case specific risks and solutions will be assessed by the workers employer for those individuals required by their roles to work within these close proximities.

-- Individuals should utilize technologies available to them such as email, text and teleconferencing to minimize direct contact with others;
+- Individuals should utilize technologies available to them such as email, text and teleconferencing to minimize direct contact with others.

 - The number of people allowed in the hoist at the same time will be reduced to avoid crowding.